ponoor/python-step-series/README.rst

 Making Changes & Contributing
 =============================

-Any ideas on how to improve this library is welcome.
+Any ideas on how to improve this library are welcome.
 Please see the `Contributing`_ guide for a full run-down on how to contribute to this project as well as some tips for making sure your idea is added.

-We thank you in-advance for your contributions, no matter the size.
+We thank you in-advance for your contributions.

 Note
 ====